 The Other Side Literature Guide

 Jacqueline Woodson has created a beautiful story about the confusion of children over racial tension.
 One of the most touching things about this book is that it is the children who give us hope for the future.
-With the help of this book, you can empower your child to feel that he or she can make the world a better place.
-We hope your family enjoys the suggested activities that encourage reflection and taking action about issues such as making friends, following rules, and improving the world.
+With the help of this book, you can empower children to feel that they can make the world a better place.

 ASK: What is the purpose of a fence?